Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 }
 ```

-The code above illustrates a very simple system (or part thereof) which consists of two classes, `LocationProvider` for retrieving geographical coordinates and `SolarCalculator` which uses those coordinates to calculate sunrise and sunset on a particular date.
-While there's nothing wrong with this design, the classes above can't actually be unit tested because they're coupled.
+Although the design above is perfectly valid in terms of OOP, neither of these classes are actually unit-testable.
+Because `LocationProvider` depends on its own instance of `HttpClient` and `SolarCalculator` in turn depends on `LocationProvider`, it's impossible to isolate the business logic that may be contained within methods of these classes.

-Let's iterate and update the code to use dependency injection:
+Let's iterate and replace concrete implementations with abstractions:

 ```csharp
 public interface ILocationProvider